MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netwnv/Get-NetVirtualizationProviderAddress.md

 ### -ManagedByCluster

-Specifies an array of Boolean values that determines whether a highly available Provider Address configuration entry exists on a Hyper-V Network Virtualization gateway.
-If you use a Provider Address cluster resource, this value is $True; otherwise, the value is $False.
+Specifies an array of **Boolean** values that determines whether a highly available Provider Address configuration entry exists on a Hyper-V Network Virtualization gateway.
+If you use a Provider Address cluster resource, this value is `$true`.
+Otherwise, the value is `$false`.
 This parameter is a read-only parameter, used by an administrator to diagnose problems.

 ```yaml
 Type: System.Boolean[]